gBonvenuto/up-to-date.nvim/README.md

 # up-to-date.nvim

-This neovim plugin shows a popup every time you run neovim and checks if your configuration (which is assumed is a git repository) is up to date with the origin
+This plugin is for those that have a Neovim configuration in a git repository.
+That is, their `./config/nvim/` (or similar) is a git repo.